-Dewesoft X offers two different time base types for multiple graphs: single time axis or multiple time axes.
+Dewesoft X offers two different time base types for multiple graphs on the X-axis: single time axis or multiple time axes.

 Single time axis